-Shawn Frank begins his first year as the head coach for Jimmie football.
-This is his ninth year with the Jimmies and fifth year as the Defensive Coordinator, while directing the secondary as his main position group.
+Shawn Frank begins his second year as the head coach for Jimmie football.
+This is his tenth year with the Jimmies and sixth year as the Defensive Coordinator, while directing the secondary as his main position group.

 Frank also serves as the recruiting coordinator and also manages the Athletic Republic Speed & Acceleration program.

 Under his guidance, the Jimmie secondary has become one of the top units in the conference in terms of passing yardage per game and interceptions.
 His units have also spent time in the top ten in the country against the pass.
 Frank has coached ten all-conference players and two AFCA first team All-American players (2007-Gary Thomas, 2011-Dustin Erbes), and one AFCA second team All-American player (2013-JT Petsch) in the last six years.

 Prior to coming to Jamestown, Frank spent ten years coaching in his hometown, Hettinger, ND.
 He spent one year as an assistant and nine seasons as head coach of the Black Devils, compiling a 49-32 record.
 He guided Hettinger HS to six state playoff berths, highlighted by the 2000 Region IV title and two other regional runner-up finishes.
 He coached 17 all-state players and had many former players play collegiately in the DAC, North Central Conference, and MIAC.